Platform Overview: ShipPost, ShipStation, and EasyPost at a Glance

 ShipStation, while not AI-powered, offers robust automation through rules-based workflows.
 Users can create complex automation rules based on order value, destination, product type, or customer preferences.
 However, these rules require manual setup and ongoing maintenance, lacking the self-improving capabilities of AI-driven systems.

 EasyPost provides limited automation features, focusing instead on API reliability and flexibility.
 Automation must be built into the custom applications that integrate with EasyPost, requiring significant development resources.
+However, this approach offers unlimited customization possibilities for businesses with specific automation needs.

 Multi-Channel Integration Capabilities